Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 Conclusion

-Both paper and plastic security labels serve important roles across industries.
+Both paper and PET VOID plastic security labels serve important roles across industries.
 The right choice depends on your product’s handling, environmental exposure, and labeling needs.
 Paper fits best for dry retail or eco-focused items, while plastic works better for industrial or regulated environments.
 Still unsure which tamper-evident solution is right for your product?
 Let us help you find the perfect match!

 At Shosky Security, we offer both paper and plastic labeling solutions of different sizes tailored to your industry, product consumers, and compliance needs.
 Get in touch today to explore our custom tamper-evident label options or request a free quote to see how